JasmineKhalimova/Travel-app/frontend/README.md

 - Presentational Components: a presentational component is a component that just renders HTML.
 The component's only function is presentational markup.
 In a Redux-powered app, a presentational component does not interact with the Redux store.

 - Stateful Components:  a stateful component is a component that holds some state.
 Stateless components, by contrast, have no state.
 Note that both types of components can use props

+- All the pages get displaid via App.js

+- React Fragment allows you to nest many elements inside one return function.